 Anecdotes of Using the Sony RX10 for my Short Doc

 I ‘filmed’ Sevengill Sharks in a tank at the Monterey Bay Aquarium which was challenging.
 I had to find a place without lights from the exhibit reflected in it.
-I had to wait for a Sevengill to swim through ‘my frame.’
+I also had to wait for a Sevengill to swim through ‘my frame.’
 Challenging but fun!

-I spent weeks scouting the SF Bay for a place to conduct an interview with Steve and finally chose Middle Shore Harbor in Oakland, CA. In the top of a tower there, where there are telescopes for bird watching, it worked well to have Steve standing with the San Francisco Bay below and behind him.
+I spent weeks scouting the SF Bay for a place to conduct a 3rd interview with Steve and finally chose Middle Shore Harbor in Oakland, CA. In the top of a tower there, where there are telescopes for bird watching, it worked well to have Steve standing with the San Francisco Bay below and behind him.
 I really liked the backdrop of the Port of Oakland nearby, as well as the brand new East Bay Bridge and skyline of San Francisco in some of the shots.
 I thought it visually communicated how his conservation efforts in the SF Bay are a challenge amidst such an industrial environment.